davatorium/rofi/mkdocs/docs/1.7.3/rofi-script.5.markdown

 ## NAME

-**rofi script mode** - Rofi format for scriptable mode.
+**rofi script mode** - Rofi format for scriptable modi.

 ## DESCRIPTION

 **rofi** supports modes that use simple scripts in the background to generate a list and process the result from user actions.
 This provide a simple interface to make simple extensions to rofi.

 ## USAGE